yesbabylon/symbiose-doc/docs/developer-manual/timetrack/actions.md

-# Actions
+# Time entry actions

 ## Quick create

 Create quickly a new time entry that is meant to be modified inline.
-The user (usually the authenticated one), project and the origin are the only needed data to create a new time entry this way.
+The user (usually the authenticated one), project and the origin are the only needed data to create quickly a new time entry.

 To get the most of this feature, time entry sale models need to be configured.
 It will set the sale information of the created time entry.

-## Params
+### Params

 | Param      | Type     | Required | Description                       | Value(s)              |
 |------------|----------|:--------:|-----------------------------------|-----------------------|